Boohoo has grown astronomically since launching in 2006 – but how sustainable are they and do they use ethical practises?

 READ MORE: Is ASOS ethical and sustainable?

-They don’t use fur, angora or exotic animal skin and hair, but like most brands, they continue to use leather and wool.
+The brand doesn’t use fur, angora or exotic animal skin and hair, but like most brands, they continue to use leather and wool.
 Boohoo also fail to trace any animal product to the first range of production.

 Wear Next Opinion